gohanko/datarice/README.md

-# hogmaster
+# DataRice
-hogmaster is a simple, web-based visualisation software.
+DataRice is a simple, web-based visualisation software.